The Bornless Ritual: Interlinear Translation, Part 2

 Strong.
 The immortal fire.
 I am the truth.

-He who hates that wicked deeds come to pass in the world.
+He who hates that injustice comes to pass in the world.

 I am he who makes the lightning and thunder.